thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-send-recommendations.md

       </tr>
       <tr>
          <td><code><a href="https://developer.android.com/reference/android/support/app/recommendation/ContentRecommendation.Builder.html#setBackgroundImageUri%28java.lang.String%29">setBackgroundImageUri</a>(String imageUri)</code> </td>
-         <td><i>Sets the Content URI that will be used to retrieve the background image for the recommendation.</i><p>A 1080P / 16:9 image is required. <b>Note: Recommendations with an aspect ratio other than 16:9 will be dropped.
-Also, the image size cannot be taller than 1080px or wider than 1920px.</b></p></td>
+         <td><i>Sets the Content URI that will be used to retrieve the background image for the recommendation.</i><p>A 960px wide x 540px tall image (aspect ratio 16:9) is required. <b>Note: Recommendations with an aspect ratio other than 16:9 will be dropped.
+Larger images will be scaled down to fit the space, but note that the image size cannot be taller than 1080px or wider than 1920px.</b></p></td>
          <td>Yes</td>
       </tr>
       <tr>